(For treatment side effects and complications only)

-The Freedom of Information Act, January 2000 (FOI) Act, gives you the right to access recorded information held by public authorities.
+The Freedom of Information Act 2000 provides you the right to access recorded information held by public authorities.
+The Trust is obliged to publish certain information about our activities, and the public are entitled to request information from the Trust.

 A person may ask for any information that is held by a public authority although this does not mean that the authority is always obliged to provide the information.
 In some cases, there will be good reason why an authority should not make public some or all of the information requested.
 In addition, the FOI Act contains a number of exemptions that allow authorities to withhold some types of information.
 Different exemptions apply to different types of information.